davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-Even though the {pivotal-gemfire-name} objects (such as the `Users` `Region`) are “mock objects”, you can still perform many of the data access operations required by your Spring Boot application’s components in an {pivotal-gemfire-name} API-agnostic way — that is, by using Spring’s powerful programming model and constructs.
+Even though the VMware GemFire objects (such as the `Users` `Region`) are “mock objects”, you can still perform many of the data access operations required by your Spring Boot application’s components in an VMware GemFire API-agnostic way — that is, by using Spring’s powerful programming model and constructs.